snt-arg/iMarker_sensors/README.md

 - `getFrame`: triggers the camera to capture frames and returns them as a `numpy` array.
 - `closeLibrary`: closes an open object library.

+### Installation

+Finally, install the package using `pip install -e .` to install the packages.

 ## ⚙️ Sample Usage